-On the basis of a co-operation agreement between Stellenbosch University and the Western Cape Provincial Government, the Bachelor's programme in Agricultural Production and Management (BAgric) is presented by the Cape Institute for Agricultural Training: Elsenburg on the Elsenburg Campus.
-All information about this programme is available from the Cape Institute for Agricultural Training: Elsenburg.
-Contact the Institute directly at 021 808 5451/3 or visit their website at www.elsenburg.com.
+On the basis of a co-operation agreement between Stellenbosch University and the Western Cape Provincial Government, the Bachelor's programme in Agricultural Production and Management (BAgric) is presented by the Elsenburg Agricultural Training Institute on the Elsenburg Campus.
+For all information about this programme contact the Institute directly at 021 808 5451 or visit their website at www.elsenburg.com.